cloud-it-in/azure-template/README.md

 # azure-template
-Collection of Azure .jason template for deployments
+Collection of Azure .json template for deployments

 # Vnet with 3 subnets
 # .json deployment template ( vnet with 3 subnet)